ctfs/write-ups-2015/icectf-2015/forensics/husavik/README.md

 **Points:** 85
 **Description:**

-> This handy <a target='_blank' href='/problem-static/stage3/forensics/husavik/husavik.apk'>Android App</a> is supposed to display the flag, but it's not working!
+> This handy [Android App](./husavik.apk) is supposed to display the flag, but it's not working!

 **Hint:**